-Information Technology RFP
+Information Technology Request For Proposals

 - Automated vehicle locator for operations staff to track on-time performance and provide reports of same;

 - Application for staff use for uploading current routing, blocking, stops, etc, and producing general transit feed specifications (GTFS);

 - Application for importing and editing bus stop inventory data (location, ADA access, type of amenities at stop, etc.)

 - Automated stop annunciation for ADA and general customer information;